Skip to content

 Strongest Point

 Product depth plus regulatory pedigree, in that order.
-The four pay-by-bank rails through one API genuinely remove the multi-vendor stitching most Canadian iGaming cashiers historically required, and the Payments Canada elite membership (January 2026, one of the first five PSPs) is a regulatory signal no other Canadian-only pay-by-bank PSP can match.
+The four pay-by-bank rails through one API remove the multi-vendor stitching most Canadian iGaming cashiers historically required, and the Payments Canada elite membership (January 2026, one of the first five PSPs) is a regulatory signal no other Canadian-only pay-by-bank PSP can match.
 Combined with 20 years of operational track record and over $100 billion in cumulative processed volume, this is the most institutional pay-by-bank counterparty available for a Canadian iGaming operation.

 Key Limitation